Apple Watch's heart rate monitor is accurate to 5bpm 89-98% of the time

 Apple Watch’s heart rate monitor measures 10 major metrics of heart health.
 But do we know how accurate the underlying heart rate sensor is?

-These numbers are based on Apple’s own analysis, involving tens of thousands of sessions comparing the watch itself to a gold standard in a custom-built academic lab.
+These numbers are based on Apple’s own study involving tens of thousands of sessions comparing the watch itself to a gold standard in a custom-built academic lab.
 But you don’t need to take the manufacturer’s word for it.

 Accuracy of Apple Watch heart rate monitor from academic studies